 Sights in Prague - My 10 Favorites - Czech Republic

-• What to do in Prague during a weekend?
-Here are my 10 best tips on sights, activities and neighborhoods!
+What to do in Prague during a weekend?
+Here are my 10 favorites among all the sights in Prague!

 Prague has become one of the Swedes' favorite destinations for a cheap weekend trip.
 Many direct flights, cheap (and very good) beer and a lot of history are three factors that contribute to its popularity.
 But what do you have time to see and do in Prague during a weekend?
 The answer is: A lot!
 Most of the historical parts of Prague are within a few blocks of each other and although there are a lot of tourists, most of the sights in Prague are not the kind that you queue for.